THE BORROWED SWORD

 Wu bowed.
-“I do as you order, Colonel.”
+“As you order, Colonel.”
 He hurried away, short stature lost to view among the tall Xiao Chen soldiers.

 “Catch a fish while the water is disturbed” – Ancient Proverb

-Sergeant Wu rushed up to Ushi at midday, bowed, and announced, “We have assembled twelve kites.
-I found several men who are trained in the art of kite fighting who will attempt to cut the enemy’s strings.”
+Sergeant Wu rushed up to Ushi, bowed, and announced, “We have assembled twelve kites.
+I found men trained in the art of kite fighting who will attempt to cut the enemy’s strings.”

 “Twelve?”
-Ushi’s eyes rose to where the multitudes of kites fluttered in the morning breeze, dominated by several of the gigantic, multi-colored dragons.
+Ushi’s eyes rose to where the mass of kites fluttered in the morning breeze, dominated by several of the gigantic, multi-colored dragons.
 “It is not enough.”